outdreamer/build-a-cure/docs/tasks/examples.md

       - these assumptions would disproportionately increase inequality's disadvantages in distribution
       - 'disadvantaging rules/assumptions' can be distributed more evenly or to offset inequalities

-## find alternatives (alternate variable sets) in a problem space (exercise) for problem of 'predicting a change type' (predicting motion)
+## apply structural & change interfaces to find alternatives (alternate variable sets) in a problem space (exercise) for problem of 'predicting a change type' (predicting motion)

       - apply interfaces to find relevant structures